DragonSpit/HPCsharp/README.md

 For systems with more memory channels, SSE unrolled multi-core will most likely have the highest performance.

 ## Parallel Copy
-Converting a List to an Array is a common operation:'
+Converting a List to an Array is a common operation:
 ```
 var listSource = new List<int> { 5, 7, 16, 3 };